leighlawhon/leighlawhon.github.io/_posts/2023-06-21-how-to-win-at-a-hackathon intro.markdown

 ---
 layout: posts
-title:  "Part 1: How to win at a hackathon"
+title:  "How to win at a hackathon"
 date:   2023-06-21 19:15:27 -0500
 tags: [Career]
 author_profile: true